Mark Skin Radio home Page

 Michael J - First Show: 2/22/19

-The Wireless Motor Club (Wed @ 4pm) - Capitol Emissions (Sat @ 3pm)
+The Wireless Motor Club (Wed @ 4pm) - Happy hour @ TWMC (Fri @ 4pm) Capital Emissions (Sat @ 4pm)

 Legendary radio giant, Michael Jay, makes a triumphant return to radio after a forty year hiatus!
 This time, he returns to the Internet, where rules is rules, and he can say what he wants, as long as he doesn't play three songs in a row by the same artist.